Let me tell you about my guitar-learning journey!

 He had been to MI in Los Angeles and was actually roommates with a guy called Frank Gambale.
 Maybe you’ve heard of him?
 He invented a speed-picking method during that time so we worked on that for a while.

-We also practiced modes, and played some solos, standard stuff you’re doing, in a once-a-week guitar lesson in the late 80s.
+We also practiced the modes and played some solos, standard stuff you’re doing, in a once-a-week guitar lesson in the late 80s.

 Looking back, the main thing missing was context.
 We didn’t play complete songs or practice stuff related to songs.
 It was all very separate.
 I didn’t listen to much music, I just played exercises basically.